-4.1 Proposed parameters to characterize the wheel/rail contact
+4.1.
+Proposed parameters to characterise the wheel/rail contact

-The equivalent conicity value for a wheelset amplitude of 3 mm is used today for characterization of wheel/rail contact geometry [1, 2].
-The experience with use of this parameter in railway community confirmed this parameter as useful information regarding the instability safety limits according to the standards for vehicle acceptance.
-The equivalent conicity, however, does not consider the nonlinearity of wheel/rail contact.
+The equivalent conicity value for 3 mm wheelset amplitude is used today for characterisation of wheel/rail contact geometry [1,2].
+The experience with use of this parameter in the railway community confirmed this parameter as useful information regarding the instability safety limits according to the standards for vehicle acceptance.
+The equivalent conicity, however, does not consider the non-linearity of wheel/rail contact.

-As an approach to describe the nonlinear wheel/rail contact geometry, a new description is proposed consisting of two parameters.
+As an approach to consider the non-linear wheel/rail contact geometry, a new description is proposed consisting of two parameters.
 The equivalent conicity as used today is extended with a second parameter related to the slope of the conicity function.
 This second parameter allows assessing the contact geometries with the same conicity level.
-Whereas the equivalent conicity provides a level (quantity) assessment regarding the instability, the proposed nonlinearity parameter characterizes the quality or the performance at this level.
-The equivalent conicity is related to the critical speed with respect to instability safety limits, whereas the nonlinearity parameter allows distinguishing if the critical speed can be expected to occur as a sudden flange-to-flange limit cycle or as a limit cycle with a small amplitude which grows with increasing speed.
+Whereas the equivalent conicity provides a level (quantity) assessment regarding the instability, the proposed non-linearity parameter characterises the quality or the performance at this level.
+The equivalent conicity is related to the critical speed with respect to the instability safety limits, whereas the non-linearity parameter allows distinguishing if the critical speed can be expected to occur as a sudden flange-to-flange limit cycle or as a limit cycle with a small amplitude growing with increasing speed.

-The proposed characterization of nonlinear wheel/rail contact geometry hereby consists of:
+The proposed characterisation of non-linear wheel/rail contact geometry hereby consists of:

-- Level parameter expressed by the equivalent conicity as used today, i.e. the conicity value for the wheelset amplitude of 3 mm - Nonlinearity parameter λ_N related to the slope of the conicity function in the neighbourhood of the value for the wheelset's amplitude of 3 mm.
+- Level parameter expressed by the equivalent conicity as used today, i.e. conicity value for the wheelset amplitude of 3 mm - Non-linearity parameter λ_N related to the slope of the conicity function in the neighbourhood of the value for 3 mm wheelset amplitude.

-The definition of the nonlinearity parameter has been selected with the aim to allow an easy assessment applying the tools used today, so that the calculation of the nonlinearity parameter is possible with only a small extension of the conicity assessment carried out by many railway operators and infrastructure companies today.
-According to the latest revision of UIC 518 [22], the conicity values for the wheelset amplitude of 2 mm and 4 mm should be assessed together with the conicity for the amplitude of 3 mm.
-Those three conicity values can certainly be proposed to calculate a nonlinear parameter characterising an increase of the conicity function related to an increase of the wheelset amplitude by 1 mm for the range of wheelset amplitudes between 2 and 4 mm with λ_2 equivalent conicity for a wheelset amplitude of 2 mm λ_4 equivalent conicity for a wheelset amplitude of 4 mm.
+The definition of the non-linearity parameter has been selected with the aim to allow an easy assessment applying the tools used today, so that the calculation of non-linearity parameter is possible with a small extension of the conicity assessment carried out by many railway operators and infrastructure companies today.
+According to the latest revision of UIC 518 [22], the conicity values for the wheelset amplitude of 2 mm and 4 mm should be assessed together with the conicity for 3 mm amplitude.
+Those three conicity values can certainly be proposed to calculate a non-linear parameter characterising an increase of the conicity function related to the increase of the wheelset amplitude by 1 mm for the range of wheelset amplitudes between 2 and 4 mm where λ_2 is the equivalent conicity for the wheelset amplitude of 2 mm and λ_4 the equivalent conicity for the wheelset amplitude of 4 mm.

-$$\lambda{N,1} = \frac{\lambda_4 - \lambda_2}{2} \tag{5}$$
+$$\lambda_N = \frac{\lambda_4 - \lambda_2}{2} \tag{16}$$